Actindo-AG/Documentation/ActindoWorkFlow/Overview/01_General.md

 # General information

-The *Process Orchestration* module is a tool that allows you to sculpt, control, map, and monitor your business processes.
+The *Process Orchestration* module is a tool that allows you to model, control, map, and monitor your business processes.
 Based on your special and individual business rules, your company's processes can be mapped and made available: from simple processes to complex workflows.
 As a result, you will always have an overview of your processes and can correct errors quickly and efficiently.

 This documentation refers to *Process Orchestration* module version 1.10.0.
 There may be differences in the UI, features, and operation if your *Process Orchestration* module is installed in a different version.